earthly/website/blog/_posts/2022-10-04-build-real-time-comm-app.md

 categories:
   - Tutorials
 toc: true
-author: Mustapha Ahmad
+author: Mustapha Ahmad Ayodeji

 internal-links:
+ - WebSocket
+ - Django
+ - Python
- - just an example
+ -
 ---

 In this tutorial, we'll learn how to build a real-time communication application with The [Django Channels](https://channels.readthedocs.io/en/stable/) package and The [WebSocket Protocol](https://datatracker.ietf.org/doc/html/rfc6455).
 The application we will create will be a platform where users can join multiple pre-created groups and share ideas with members of the group.